rclone/rclone/CONTRIBUTING.md

     cd backend/drive
     go test -v

-You can then run the integration tests which tests all of rclone's operations.
-Normally these get run against the local filing system, but they can be run against any of the remotes.
+You can then run the integration tests which test all of rclone's operations.
+Normally these get run against the local file system, but they can be run against any of the remotes.

     cd fs/sync